deislabs/helm-workshop/README.md

 ## Creating a Chart

 To get started, we need to create a new directory.
-In this guide, we will be using the macOS commandline, though Windows works with very similar commands.
+In this guide, we will be using linux filepath conventions, though Windows-style filepaths work with very similar commands.

 Start by running the Helm command to create a new basic chart: